studentX/lab2/crd_container_set/README.md

 > the right thing in the next lab.
 For now the default generated code ensures
 > an nginx deployment is created with a single replicas.

-1. Before you begin make sure to install kubebuilder per the lesson's instructions!
+1. Before you begin, make sure to install kubebuilder per the lesson's instructions!

 1. Cd to your Go workspace